 First and foremost I’m a saxophonist and woodwind player, though I play a lot of other instruments as well.
 I also do a lot of arranging and orchestrating, and love to work with other people on their music.
-I guess that makes me a “producer” or something.
 I grew up in Bloomington, Indiana, where in high school I was lucky enough to take jazz classes on campus at Indiana University.
 The highlight of that time was definitely studying jazz improvisation with the legendary David Baker.

-After high school I attended the wonderful/intense Frost School of Music at the University of Miami in Coral Gables, where I got my degree in Studio Music and Jazz performance.
-I now gig around the SF Bay Area and have been lucky enough to play some pretty spectacular shows over the years both with my own groups and alongside a lot of music legends.
+After high school I attended the terrific/intense Frost School of Music at the University of Miami in Coral Gables, where I got my degree in Studio Music and Jazz performance.
+I spent ten years out of school living and gigging in San Francisco, where I got to play some pretty spectacular shows with my own groups and alongside a lot of music legends.
 Once I got to play “Where the Boys Are” with Connie Francis at the Castro Theatre, which I believe is the actual Ultimate San Francisco Gig of All Time.

-I spent 2008 writing, recording, and producing my first solo CD, titled “The Exited Door,“ which I released in 2009.
+I spent 2008 writing, recording, and producing my first solo album, titled “The Exited Door,“ which I released in 2009.
 It’s a party, and features over 20 of my very favorite friends and musicians.
-I am currently performing shows in support of that music, as well as working on a second album and a number of groovy new projects including the theatrical radio variety show “915 Cayuga,” for which I am the musical director.
+I subsequently performed a bunch of shows in support of that album and served as co-creator and musical director of the too-short-lived theatrical radio variety show “915 Cayuga.”
+(RIP)

-I’ve been a writer all my life, from the ridiculous action-adventure novels I’d write when I was twelve to the newsletter I wrote in High School detailing the rad (or, “rad”) adventures of me and my band-geek friends.
+I’ve been a writer all my life, from the ridiculous action-adventure novels I’d write when I was twelve to the newsletter I wrote in high school detailing the rad (or, “rad”) adventures of my group of band-geek friends.
 I love video games as well—I grew up as a diehard PC gamer and finally came to consoles around the PS2 generation.
 As a result, I fell into writing about games pretty naturally—I’d discovered the “Brainy Blogosphere” in about 2007 and instantly fell in love: here were people who wrote and thought about games the same way I did!

-I read, lurked, commented, and emailed with a lot of my favorite writers (each of whom is featured over on the sidebar), and finally in late 2009 I started up the gaming blog Gamer Melodico with three friends.
-I ran the site and worked my ass off for a year, putting up a ton of posts and figuring out how, exactly, I wanted to write about games.
+I read, lurked, commented, and emailed with a lot of my favorite writers, and finally in late 2009 I started up the gaming blog Gamer Melodico with three friends.
+I ran the site and worked my ass off for a year, putting up a ton of posts and figuring out how I wanted to write about games.
 During that time I made friends with a whole lot of fantastic people and started to freelance for Paste Magazine and Joystiq and Edge magazine.
 I also got some stuff published at Kotaku, and generally became more and more present on the scene.

-Some of my favorite games include Grim Fandango, Far Cry 2, Portal, No One Lives Forever, Half-Life 2, Rock Band, Final Fantasy Tactics, Persona 4, Morrowind, Warcraft 2, Journey, The Secret of Monkey Island, and doubtless a whole bunch that I’m forgetting.
+I’m still a co-host of Kotaku Splitscreen, which, happily, lets me keep a toe in the world of video games.
+Some of my favorite games include Grim Fandango, Far Cry 2, Portal, No One Lives Forever, Half-Life 2, Rock Band 2, Bloodborne, Final Fantasy Tactics, The Last of Us, Zelda: Breath of the Wild, 80 Days, Persona 4, The Elder Scrolls: Morrowind, Warcraft 2, Journey, Undertale, Divinity: Original Sin 2, The Secret of Monkey Island, The Witcher 3, and doubtless a bunch more that I’m forgetting.